ddnexus/pagy/docs/api/pagy.md

 ### Pagy.root

 This method returns the `pathname` of the `pagy/lib` root dir.
-It is useful to get the absolute path of template and locale files installed with the gem.
+It is useful to get the absolute path of template, locale and javascript files installed with the gem.

 ### Pagy.new

 _Notice_: If you use the `Pagy::Backend` its `pagy` method will instantiate and return the pagy object for you.

 The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::Vars` hash and will be used to create the object.
 The only mandatory variable is the `:count` of the collection to paginate: all the other variables are optional and have sensible defaults.
 Of course you will also have to pass the `page` or you will always get the default page number 1.

-All the other variables not explicitly in the list of core-variables (the non-core variables) passed/merged to the new method will be kept in the object and passed around with it.
+All the variables not explicitly in the list of core-variables (the non-core variables) passed/merged to the new method will be kept in the object, passed around with it and accessible through the `pagy.vars` hash.

 __Notice__: Pagy replaces the blank values of the passed variables with their default values.
 It also applies `to_i` on the values expected to be integers, so you can use values from request `params` without problems.
 For example: `pagy(some_scope, items: params[:items])` will work without any additional cleanup.